Nursing Education and Engagement in Diversity Statewide 2B Program

 ICN Receives HRSA Funding for Innovative Work to Help Nursing Build a Healthier Indiana

 Indiana Center for Nursing is among 24 organizations throughout the nation that will receive significant federal funding for programming that addresses nursing’s role in building a Culture of Health and promoting health equity.
-The HRSA Diversity in Nursing grantees were selected based on submissions of replicable strategies that help nurses build a Culture of Health and promote health equity and well-being, while highlighting the importance of collaboration with diverse stakeholders.
-Through this grant, the Indiana Center for Nursing (ICN) will receive $2,189,646 over the next four years to support the Nursing Education and Engagement in Diversity Statewide 2B (NEEDS2B) Program.
+The HRSA Diversity in Nursing grantees were selected based on submissions of replicable strategies that help nurses build a Culture of Health and promote health equity and well-being while highlighting the importance of collaboration with diverse stakeholders.
+In June 2021, the Indiana Center for Nursing (ICN) will receive $2,189,646 over the next four years to support the Nursing Education and Engagement in Diversity Statewide 2B (NEEDS2B) Program.

-The NEEDS2B Program includes subawards to eight schools of nursing in Indiana who are participating in the program: Anderson University, Goshen College, Indiana University East, Indiana Wesleyan University, Marian University, Purdue University, University of Saint Francis-Crown Point, and University of Southern Indiana.
+The NEEDS2B Program includes sub-awards to eight schools of nursing in Indiana that are participating in the program: Anderson University, Goshen College, Indiana University East, Indiana Wesleyan University, Marian University, Purdue University, University of Saint Francis-Crown Point, and the University of Southern Indiana.
 In addition, Community Health Network will be joining the Program.

 Through the grant, each school will work collaboratively to achieve the following Program goals: